A Word from Jim ...

 Before you move on, please check out my blues lesson course called 'From Texas To the Delta'.
 Basically, these 40 lessons present just about everything I know about acoustic blues guitar picking, gathered over 30 years of performing - it's my life's work!

-How long does it take to learn blues guitar?
+How long does it take to learn blues guitar with the right course?

 It's difficult to adequately define the blues in general, even when we narrow the genre down to just 'guitar'.
 Within the category of 'blues guitar', there are many other sub categories to this musical form emanating from the African-American communities after the ending of slavery